The Law

 Yes, there is statewide law regarding inline skating.
 In fact, New York may have been the first state to institute comprehensive inline laws.

 Basically, the various section of state skating law have two general purposes: regulating the activities of individual inline skaters and regulating the sale and manufacture of inline skates.
 The former part, which went into effect on Jan.
 1, 1996, basically gives skaters similar rights and responsibilities as those held by bicyclists.
 That may not sound like much, but in much of the rest of the country, skaters did not have an explicit right to skate on the streets (and over 20 years later, may still not have that right).
-In many places, old laws were still in place that classified and banned skating as "playing" on the streets.
+In many places, old laws were still in place that classified and banned skating as "playing on the street".

 Broken down by section, following are a summary and extracts of New York State Statutes known to affect inline skating as of spring 2016.
 Aside from one minor tweak, these sections had not changed in over ten years.
 For a somewhat more official interpretation, see the Governor's Traffic Safety Committee site and the DOT laws page.